commercialhaskell/stack/doc/GUIDE.md

 With the `script` command, all Stack configuration files are ignored to provide a completely reliable script running experience.
 However, see the example below with `runghc` for an approach to scripts which will respect your configuration files.
-When using `runghc`, if the current working directory is inside a project then that project's stack configuration is effective when running the script.
+When using `runghc`, if the current working directory is inside a project then that project's Stack configuration is effective when running the script.
 Otherwise the script uses the global project configuration specified in `~/.stack/global-project/stack.yaml`.

 ### Specifying interpreter options

-The stack interpreter options comment must specify a single valid stack command line, starting with `stack` as the command followed by the stack options to use for executing this file.
+The Stack interpreter options comment must specify a single valid Stack command line, starting with `stack` as the command followed by the Stack options to use for executing this file.
 The comment must always be on the line immediately following the shebang line when the shebang line is present otherwise it must be the first line in the file.
 The comment must always start in the first